 One of the most frequently asked questions from our users is about How to Transfer Photos from Computer to iPhone?
 If you are also confused about this question, read our post with deep attention.
-In this article, we will show you how to import photos from computer to iPhone with and without iTunes.
-If you want to upgrade to new iPhone XS (Max)/XR/X and transfer photos to new iPhone X/XR/XS (Max) this moment, this post would also be helpful.
+In this article, we will show you how to import photos from computer to iPhone with or without iTunes.
+Keep reading to get 4 ways!

 Before starting the tutorial about how to transfer pictures from computer to iPhone without iTunes, let's have a basic knowledge of AnyTrans for iOS by listing its top features on managing photos:

 Step 1.
 Launch AnyTrans for iOS, and connect your iPhone to computer via a USB cable.
-After AnyTrans for iOS recognize your iPhone, click Add Content shortcut to add photos.
+After AnyTrans for iOS recognize your iPhone, choose “Device Manager” mode.
+Then click on the “+” button to add photos your iPhone.

 Step 2.
 Browse the photos on your Mac/PC, select photos and click the "Open" button to start transferring the selected photos to your iPhone.

-Step 4.
+Step 3.
 After transferring, you can unlock your iPhone and go to Photos app > Albums on your device.
-All transferred pictures will be stored there.

 When transferring photos from PC or Mac computer to iPhone/iPad with iTunes, you will lose all the media files (like Photos, TV Shows, Music, Ringtones, iBooks, etc) synced to your iPhone, if you don't want to lose any existing files on your iPhone, please move to Part 1.